 A wild 4x4 road to Kaputzhukh Pass

-Kaputzhukh Pass is a high mountain pass at an elevation of 3.492m (11,456ft) above the sea level, located on the border of Azerbaijan and Armenia.
-It's one of the highest mountain roads of the country.
+Kaputzhukh Pass is an international high mountain pass at an elevation of 3,492m (11,456ft) above sea level, located on the border of Azerbaijan and Armenia.
+It's one of the highest roads in the country.

 Kaputzhukh Pass